2ndSightLab/ai-tracker/issues.md

 6/3/2026 7:00 PM

-🟡 F: Admin IP update functionality in Yubikey auth project.
+🟡 F: Update admin IP in prefix list in Yubikey project.

 🟡 F: Complete listing of services before close an account - offer to move or delete.